TatuLund/vaadin-crud-flow/README.md

-# Vaadin Crud for Flow
+# LALLALALALA Vaadin Crud for Flow

 Vaadin Crud for Flow is a UI component add-on for Vaadin which provides CRUD UI for any data backend.